World Mountain Running Championships – Premana, Italy

 Other notable finishers included:

 Uganda, of course, took the team win with a perfect score of six, though their fourth runner was just 64th.
-Italy was second with 25 points and the U.S. was third with 34 points.
+Italy was second and the U.S. was third.

 Uganda, again.
 Risper Chebet (Uganda) was way out in front in 31:46.
 Bahar Atalay (Turkey) was second in 33:01, and Lauren Gregory (U.S.A.), a Colorado high-school star who will run at the University of Arkansas next year, was third in 33:33.